otifsolutions/laravel-airtime/README.md

 ### How artisan sync comamnd works for this service
 - First checks if this service is enabled or not
 - Migrations are run then credentials are checked
-- Token is generated with credentials and got the balance and set the balance
+- Token is generated with credentials, got the balance and set the balance
 - Soft deleting the countries to sync with active ones
 - Fetching operators and syncing them with mysql tables
 - Syncing promotions